 Finally I decide to jump and travel through the swirl until I find myself in our washing machine.
 The machine is washing clothes and I am one of them!
 I am a pink T-shirt, rolling around with the rest.
 There is foam all around and we are happy, having fun, getting clean together.
 I feel I will be new and fresh once this is finished, it’s really nice.
 I hear the drum signaling me to return.
 So I go back very quickly through the rainbow whirlpool, down the yellow center of the daisy, through the long string of light, out of His mouth, out of the worm hole, move away from the center of the moon back into the water, through the swarm of jellyfish back up to cave.
 Whew!”

-As a beginner, I had chosen to have my first trip’s purpose to be to explore the ‘Lower world’.
+As a beginner, I had chosen to have my first trip’s purpose to be to explore non-ordinary reality.
 I couldn’t have asked for a better intro!
-For a person that almost never dreams and never took any psychedelics, experiencing all this in such a vivid way while completely awake, without taking any stimulants was nothing short of a shock to me.
-I found an entire world inside me full of unexpected turns which spoke in images, feelings and sounds, and had within 20 minutes managed to scare me out of my wits and then leave me feeling light, clean and happy like a pink T-shirt.
+For a person that almost never remembered her dreams, didn’t consider herself very visual and never took any psychedelics, experiencing all this in such a vivid way while completely awake, without taking any stimulants was nothing short of a shock to me.
+I found an entire world inside me full of unexpected turns which spoke in images, feelings and insights, and had within 20 minutes managed to scare me out of my wits and then leave me feeling light, clean and happy like a pink T-shirt!

 Most importantly, I felt the power this world holds.
 The experiences I went through were deeply moving and engaging — I felt they went all the way down to the core of my driving force.
 Remembering about the dolphin in daily situations filled me with a sense of joy, inner power, presence and motivation like nothing else I ever experienced before.
 In a similar way, my memories of ‘Him’ would usually come with a bolt of fear and anxiety.
 Sometimes I could almost feel his presence at home and would get spooked out of my wits.
 However, I knew this was definitely a thing I wanted to explore more, that I wanted to face that fear and deal with it.
-Finally, I gathered the courage and took another trip and starting reshaping my relationship with Him and my inner wilderness.
-I have entered that reality on a regular basis since, seeking help for specific challenges and finding invaluable advice, power and help there.
+Finally, I gathered the courage and took another trip.
+I have entered that reality hundreds of times since, approximately once every week or two weeks, seeking help with specific intentions and finding surprising and invaluable advice, healing, power and support there.

 How can you try this yourself?

-Upon sharing my experiences and lessons learnt, quite a few friends have asked me this.
-I’ve found that I’ve been lucky to have my first experience so vivid and not everyone gets such an easy start.
-I believe it’s just like any other craft — anyone can learn it and there’s an element of initial predisposition, as well as an element of motivation and practice.
-For some it’s easy and they can immediately start benefitting from it, for others it takes some time.
-If you want to give this a shot, here are the steps you can follow:
+I’ve found that I’ve been really lucky to have my first experience so vivid and not everyone gets such an easy start.
+I believe it’s just like any other craft — anyone can learn it and there’s an element of initial predisposition, as well as an element of motivation, practice and potentially support, as there is a whole art to the preparation and integration of shamanic journeys.
+For some it’s easy and they can immediately start benefitting from it, and the skill for preparing and integrating evolves by itself around the practice, for others it takes some time and support from someone with experience.
+The best way to start if you want to do it on your own, is to release any expectations you may have of what it will be like for you and give it a shot.
+Here are the steps you can follow:

 1. Prepare

-Before a shamanic trip, skip alcohol, ideally also carbohydrates, meat and dairy for a day and have a couple of hours pass between your last meal and the trip.
+Before a shamanic trip, skip alcohol for a day and have a couple of hours pass between your last meal and the trip.
 Choose a place where you can stay undisturbed and comfortable for half an hour.
 You will need a device and headphones with which you can listen to this track.
-You can sit still or lie down (some people fall asleep if they are too comfortable, so you might wanna ditch the pillow).
+Sit in a comfortable position or lie on the floor (if you lie in your bed, there’s a good chance you will fall asleep).

 2. Choose your challenge

 For each trip you take you need a clear intention.
 In the long run, you can do it for healing or getting advise for yourself and others.
-However, for your first trip it’s usually good to start with the goal of simply exploring the non-ordinary reality to get a grip of how the whole thing works (the less expectations you have, the better).
+However, for your first trip start with the goal of simply exploring the non-ordinary reality to get a grip of how the whole thing works (the less expectations you have, the better).

 3. Choose your starting point

-Think of an actual location that you’ve visited and can remember well.
-If you want to ascend to the Upper World, you can choose the top of a tree, a hill, a mountain top, a roof or a place that has smoke going up.
-For the Lower World, you will need a cave, a hole in the ground, a river, a waterfall, even your kitchen sink if you want.
-It’s advised to keep just one entrance for the Upper and one for the Lower world for your next trips, so that you build a map of what’s where in your non-ordinary reality and get in and out of the space more easily.
+Think of an actual nature location that you’ve visited and can remember well, maybe one that feels particularly special to you.
+You can choose the top of a tree, a hill, a mountain top, a roof or a place that has smoke going up, which are great starting points if you want to move up towards what Michael Harner calls the Upper World.
+Another way is to choose a cave, a hole in the ground, a river, a waterfall, lake, ocean or sea, which are great entry points for journeying down into the Lower World.
+There is no right direction to go — you can just feel into whether you feel called to go up or down and choose the starting place accordingly.
+It’s advised to keep just one entrance for the Upper and one for the Lower world, so that you can build a map of what’s where in your non-ordinary reality.

 4. Start the trip